How to grease and flour a pan?

 Summary

-It is easy, but it greatly helps you and your baked goods.
+As demonstrated, greasing and flouring a pan is simple and beneficial.
 It makes clean-up easier, and of course, we can’t forget it helps make your baked goods look gorgeous.

 If you have any other baking concerns like this one, you might want to check out our previous discussions.
 We might have a pan-tastic solution to your problem!